 As livid, shocking, and strange as it is, and as clickable a tagline as Surgery is the new sex, Crimes is most preoccupied, I think, with the creative process—a fitting theme for a highly successful artist who is, frankly, nearing the end of his life.
 I might even suggest that Crimes is an attempt to interrogate the limits of body horror as a metaphor by the director with whom it’s mostly closely associated.
 Does Cronenberg denaturalize body horror with more of the same?
 If he is successful—and I’m not sure that he is, still chewing on it—it proves that, even now, decades since he started this beat, it remains, as Saul says, with sensual satisfaction, “juicy with meaning.”

 Find me on Twitter.
-Preorder my second novel, (Catapult, 2022), out June 28.
+Preorder my second novel, X (Catapult, 2022), out June 28.
 Join me on Thursday, June 23, at a virtual event with Book Passage.
 I’ll soon be announcing my extremely exciting conversation partner—don’t miss us!

 Subscribe to support GOOD ADVICE/BAD GAY, an advice series from an anonymous gay therapist who’s not afraid to hurt your feelings with the truth.
 (Sample an unlocked post for a taste of what you’re missing.)
 100% of funds go to support a rotating selection of mutual aid and reparations projects.